 - Police reports of when you or a witness called the police

-- Household objects torn or broken by the abuser
+- Household objects are torn or broken by the abuser

 - Pictures of your household in disarray after a violent episode